kalihale/s25/_info/syllabus.md

   - Get code feedback (e.g., “Improve my queue implementation”)
   - Explore design trade-offs (e.g., “Hash table vs. array pros/cons”)
 - **Prohibited Use**: Generating full solutions, large code segments, or completing assignments (e.g., “Write a BST in C++”) is academic dishonesty, even when permitted.
 Debugging help is okay; rewriting your work is not.
 - **Documentation**: Submit a log (e.g., text file or screenshots) of AI interactions for permitted assignments, showing constructive use and your own work.
-Earn up to a 5% assignment bonus for thoughtful engagement (instructor’s discretion).
+Earn up to a 5% assignment bonus on assignments where AI tools are permitted for thoughtful engagement (instructor’s discretion).
 - **Tool Choice**: Any AI tool is allowed; identify it in your log.
 - **Consequences**: Unauthorized use, missing logs, or misuse equals academic dishonesty (see below).